rackerlabs/technical-blog/_posts/2018-12-31-aws-application-load-balancer-authentication-with-saml-idp.md

 ## Configuring ADFS

 This post assumes you're merely a consumer of the SAML IdP and not the administrator.
 Before proceeding, you should contact your ADFS administrator and ask them to add the new ADFS configuration for your application.
-They will need the following to do so:
+They will need the following information to do so:

   * **Audience URN:** `urn:amazon:cognito:sp:us-east-1_XXXXXXXXX`
   * **Post binding:** `https://auth.app.example.com/saml2/idpresponse`